Social Media Guidelines

 - Photos of children should not be posted without expressed consent from the parents.
 Even then such photos should be avoided.

 - Care should be taken not to post photos of individuals who would object.
-This may involve obtaining the appropriate permissions including a photo release form (available for download in the Public Relations section of the Secure Area on the HC website).
+This may involve obtaining the appropriate permissions including a photo release form (available for download in the Marketing and Communications section of the Secure Area on the HC website).